Thesis Collection - in progress

 Fall / Spring 2024/2025

-This collection explores femininity and standards imposed upon women, commenting on the ways women are often not identified as strong figures, not apt to work in dangerous and physical work-spheres.
-Too often excluded from these environments, they are demanded to comply to masculine aesthetic and behaviours in order to blend in.
+My collection explores femininity and standards imposed upon women, commenting on the ways women are often not identified as strong figures, not apt to work in dangerous and physical work-spheres.
+Too often excluded from these environments, they are demanded to comply to masculine aesthetics and behaviors in order to blend in.

 This collection plays on the irony of this societal view - done by creating very feminine, impractical “uniforms”.
 Women are often taught to look more masculine in order to be respected and taken seriously - what if they didn’t?
 What if they had cinched waists, huge skirts, and over the top coats?